 Trudy hit us with the bombshell a few days before Christmas, just half an hour before we were due to teach on a Friday afternoon.
 “I have bad news,” she said, clearing her throat.
 “Some parents um… not satisfied with the teaching”.

 “I receive feedback that S pronunciation is not good and that Leighton, your lesson sometime boring!”

 What?
 These revelations felt like an almighty slap in the face.
-But as shocked and confused as I was, I managed to remain calm, asking Tracy for further clarification while S sat silently biting her lip.
+But as shocked and confused as I was, I managed to remain calm, asking Trudy for further clarification while S sat silently biting her lip.
 I had so many questions it was hard to know where to begin.
 What exactly was the problem with S’s pronunciation?
 What aspects of my lessons could be improved?
 Who had the feedback come from?
 I honestly couldn’t think of any kids who’d come across as bored.

 We tried to get her to see reason; that repetition in class was an essential component of language acquisition and that there was absolutely nothing wrong with the way S said cat.
 But we were banging our heads against the wall.
 The final insult came when Trudy told us she had written to EE about her concerns and that Maggie would be in touch with us shortly.
 This was the last thing we needed, what a mess!